zhxmath/zhxmath.github.io/_pages/publications.md

 Accept with minor revisions
 ======
-* Additive nonlinear quantile regression in ultra-high dimension with Adam Maidman, at Journal of Machine Learning Research.
+* Beta Regression paper on variability from model selection with Corban Allenbrand, at Annals of Applied Statistics.

 Submitted
 ======
 * Paper on group lasso for quantile regression.
 * <a href="https://arxiv.org/pdf/2106.05172.pdf">On the use of minimum penalties in statistical learning.</a>
 * Using Bayesian Networks to detect PTSD.
-* Work on variability in beta regression model selection.
+* Penalized method for combining logistic regression and naive bayes.